tao-j/Keiser2ANT/README.md

 https://github.com/oesmith/gatt-xml/blob/master/org.bluetooth.characteristic.cycling_power_measurement.xml).
 + The cross-platform solution `bless` has trouble advertising several GATT profiles on Linux.
 If two profiles are defined, only one profile can be read by nRF connect.
 In light of this, `bluez-peripheral` is used.
 + [1](https://ihaque.org/posts/2021/01/04/pelomon-part-iv-software/) [2](https://github.com/olympum/ble-cycling-power) [3](https://teaandtechtime.com/arduino-ble-cycling-power-service).
 [4](https://github.com/PunchThrough/espresso-ble/blob/master/ble.py) [5](https://github.com/Jumperr-labs/python-gatt-server/blob/master/gatt_server.py)

-## Alternate Solutions on MCU
-To do it another way, BLE only, actually in Circuit Python can be used, which does not support generic Linux host at the moment. `ESP32-S3` or old `ESP32` or others can be used.

-In order to transmit the ANT+ signals other than a fully fledged system, `nRF52840` might be a good choice, but its soft device licensing can be troublesome.